faceterteam/Faceter-CloudCam-SDK/README.md

 ### Controlling camera

-Faceter application can send commands to control camera paramets, such as microphone state (enabled or disabled).
+Faceter application can send commands to control camera parameters, such as wifi params.
-Library will send control code ControlCodeMicrophone
+Library will send control code ControlCodeSetupWiifi
 ```
 //control handler fragment
 ...
-case ControlCodeMicrophone: {
+case ControlCodeSetupWifi: {
-    //control microphone
-    AudioConfig* audioConfig = (AudioConfig*)param;
-    if (audioConfig->micEnabled) {
-        //enable microphone on camera
-    } else {
-        //disable microphone on camera
-    }
+    WifiConfig* config = (WifiConfig*)param;
+    WifiSetup(config->network, config->password);
     break;
 }
 ```
-After operation completes application must call `FaceterClientSetControlStatus(controlCode, statusCode)` where statusCode is **StatusCodeOk** if operation succeed or other on fail.
+After operation completes application must return  **StatusCodeOk** if operation succeed or other on fail.
 If operation not supported statusCode **MUST** be set to **StatusCodeNotSupported**. if operation not implemented yet use **StatusCodeNotImplemented**.
 For example if camera not supports audio playback, it will return status without processing operation